 Hope this helps you to make a wise decision on what the Tower Garden offers and what other options might be better for you.
 Whatever helps you to grow fresh food, choose that.

 As you see in the many pictures included, we have grown the Tower Garden indoors, in the basement, in a growing room, in a greenhouse, and outdoors in different locations.
 If you do have specific questions, do not hesitate to ask.
-Also if you have something meaningful to contribute, please share in the comment below.
+Also if you have something meaningful to contribute, please share it in the comment below.

 If you are a Juice Plus distributor, we will not accept advertisement links, sorry.
 However, you are welcome to share the review with your customers.